JohnPaulinePineda/Portfolio_Project_50/docs/index.md

 [No Regularization](https://link.springer.com/book/10.1007/978-0-387-84858-7) provides no additional constraints or penalties imposed on the model's parameters (weights and biases) during training.
 The model is free to learn complex patterns in the training data without any restrictions.
 Without regularization, the neural network may have a tendency to memorize noise or irrelevant patterns present in the training data.
 This can result in a highly complex model with large weights and intricate decision boundaries.
 Due to the lack of constraints on model complexity, there is a higher risk of overfitting when the model captures noise or idiosyncrasies in the training set rather than learning the underlying patterns of the data.
 In effect, the model may perform well on the training data but poorly on new, unseen data.

+1. Neural network learning with no regularization was implemented with parameter settings described as follows:
+    * <span style="color: #FF0000">Learning Rate</span> = 0.01
+    * <span style="color: #FF0000">Iteration</span> = 5000
+2. The mean absolute weights learned at each layer were relatively flat and consistent across the entire iteration.
+3. The final cost estimate determined as 0.20503 at the 5000th epoch was not optimally low as compared to those obtained with regularization applied.
+4. Applying parameter updates with no regularization, the neural network model performance is estimated as follows:
+    * <span style="color: #FF0000">Accuracy</span> = 92.02453
+5. The estimated classification accuracy was not optimal as compared to those obtained with regularization methods applied.

 ```python